 You may need to search for smaller blocks of content than an entire textbook or course that matches yours.
 Take a close look at your learning outcomes and your course content to come up with additional keywords you can use as you search.
 Include common synonyms (other words people in your field use to discuss the concept) and spelling variations as before.

 Searching by keyword is just one option.
 Also use the browsing function within each repository to locate resources your keyword searches may have missed.

 You can use (and modify!) an entire course, a portion of a course, or just the reading list -- whatever is relevant to your needs.
 See the Complete Courses section on the "Find OER" page of this guide for places to look.
 If you don't find your exact course, look for something similar.

 If you are hoping to replace your current textbook with one that is open and free for your students, you may be able to find complete OER textbooks to review and use.
 See the Open Textbooks or Other Open Books sections on the "Find OER" page.
 If you don't find one for your exact course, look for something similar that you can pull from.

 Instead of focusing on the textbook that you would like to replace, focus on your course outcomes: What you would like students to know or be able to do.
 You may need to use several materials that address different components of your course, especially if yours isn't a high enrollment course nationwide.
 See the Find OER page of this guide for places to look for various content types.

-Please feel free to contact either D'Arcy Hutchings or Lorelei Sterling (email address and phone number in the "Contact Me" boxes on this page).
+Please feel free to contact D'Arcy Hutchings (see the "Contact Me" box on this page)..

 You've found some great OER.
 Now what?
 For UAA faculty, we strongly recommend contacting Academic Innovations & eLearning for assistance with incorporating OER into your course.
 APU faculty should contact the Office of Academic Dean (907.564.8261)